Mackenna's Gold: Shooting

-Filming started 16 May 1967 on location in Oregon.
+Filming started May 16, 1967 on location in Oregon.

 The plan was to show it in single lens Cinerama with reserved seat roadshow engagements.
 Columbia eventually pulled the plug on that idea, and Mackenna's Gold was drastically cut down immediately prior to its release, from nearly three hours (plus an intermission) to just over two hours.

 Although most of Mackenna's Gold was photographed on 65mm stock, a handful of scenes were filmed in 35mm anamorphic.

 Locations and props

 Zuñi Mountains were the locations of digging according to the legend, but the film was shot mainly at Glen Canyon of Utah and Canyon de Chelly of Arizona, specifically Spider Rock.
 Parts of the film were also shot at Kanab Canyon, Paria, Sink Valley, and the Panguitch Fish Hatchery in Utah as well as Medford, Oregon.
 In the climax scenes, as the sun rises, the shadow of "Shaking Rock" grows longer.
 In reality, shadows become shorter as the sun rises higher.

 The "Old Turkey Buzzard" theme song sequence was shot at Bryce Canyon in Utah and Monument Valley, on the Arizona-Utah border.
 The bird is actually a King vulture rather than a turkey vulture (buzzard).

 Stock footage was used for the waterfall peril in the rafting scene.
-It is actually a waterfall called High Force on the River Tees in the northeast of England.
+It is actually High Force on the River Tees in the northeast of England.

 Stills from the scene of Julie Newmar swimming naked in the film were reprinted in Playboy magazine.

 Film School Students: George Lucas

 Foreman allowed four film school graduates – two from USC, two from UCLA – to come on location and make their own short film on or around the shooting of Mackenna's Gold.
 The filmmakers were Chuck Braverman, who did a documentary on Foreman; George Lucas, who made the short film 6-18-67; David MacDougal, who made a documentary on Thompson; and J. David Wyles, who made a film on the wranglers.
 Lucas' movie was originally intended to be a making-of documentary.

 Lucas felt the films were a ruse by Foreman to get some "cheap, behind the scenes documentary films made" but did it for the chance to direct.
 His project was supervised by Saul Bass.
 He was appalled by what he felt was a waste of money on location.
 Foreman reportedly hated Lucas' short film but was forced to say he liked it in a PBS documentary being made about the project.
-The film went on to earn a number of rewards.
+The film went on to earn a number of awards.